AlexandreLefranc/ft_containers/effective_cpp.md

 - Strong guarantee: Unchanged state, case of atomic functions
 - Nothrow guarantee: `int doSomething() throw();`.
 Note that this declaration doesn't really guarantee nothrow.
 It says that if an exception is thrown, the error is critical and `unexpected()` function is called.

+A way to offer the strong guarantee is "copy and swap" startegy.
+Copy the object you want to change, make all the change to the copy, and if all changes are successfull, swap wit the original.
+Using the "pimpl idiom".

+### Item 30: Understand the ins and outs of inlining

+- Limit most inlining to small, frequently called functions.
+This facilitates debugging and binary upgradability, minimizes potential code bloat, and maximizes the chances of greater program speed.
+- Don’t declare function templates inline just because they appear in header files.

+### Item 31: Minimize compilation dependencies between files

+- The general idea behind minimizing compilation dependencies is to depend on declarations instead of definitions.
+Two approaches based on this idea are Handle classes and Interface classes.
+- Library header files should exist in full and declaration-only forms.
+This applies regardless of whether templates are involved.

+## Inheritance and Object-Oriented Design

+### Item 32: Make sure public inheritance models "is-a"

+- Public inheritance means “is-a.”
+Everything that applies to base classes must also apply to derived  classes, because every derived class object is a base class object.

+### Item 33: Avoid hiding inherited names

+- Names in derived classes hide names in base classes.
+Under public inheritance, this is never desirable.
+- To make hidden names visible again, employ `using` declarations or forwarding functions.

+### Item 34: Differentiate between inheritance of interface and inheritance of implementation

+### Item
+### Item
+### Item
+### Item
+### Item
+### Item
+### Item
+### Item
+### Item
+### Item
+### Item
 ### Item
 ### Item
 ### Item